kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 Fugue also encourages a mix of Python and SQL code by providing Fugue SQL on top of the core dataframe abstraction.

-When demonstrating Modin, we've used Ray and BigQuery.
-Let's now use Dask as compute engine for Fugue.
-You can install Fugue as follows:
+You can install Fugue and extensions for the specific distributed compute engine as follows:

 ```bash
 pip install fugue